How To Make A Website For Beginners In 2021, Step By Step!

-Step One: Setting Up Your Domain Name And Hosting
+Step 1: Set Up Your Domain Name And Hosting

 So, let’s get our domain name and hosting.
 Luckily, when you buy hosting through the company I use, they give you a free domain name.
-This make things really easy and quick to sign up.
+This make things really quick and easy to sign up.

 Click the continue button, and on the next screen you’ll be taken to the checkout / billing page.
 On here you can pick a price plan that’s most suited to you.
 While there are a lot of extras, the one that’s essential for you to pick is ‘domain privacy’.
 By picking this you’ll ensure that your personal details aren’t shared with visitors to your website.
 Unless you have domain privacy activated, people will be able to check out your full name and address when searching your website through certain sites.
 So unless you want your website visitors showing up at your house randomly, I suggest you choose this option.